N1teshift/yaga2025sculptures/README.md

 - Monitor MQTT: `mosquitto_sub -h server -t '#'`
 - Check audio streams in browser or VLC

+### Dev Container
+The `.devcontainer` folder provides a ready-to-use VS Code development container.
+It mirrors the control node and Pi simulator packages so Node.js 20, Liquidsoap, Mosquitto, Node‑RED and the required Python packages are available out of the box.
+Open the project with the **Remote – Containers** extension to develop without installing dependencies locally.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for details.